banbequyen/Natural-Language-Processing/Movie Sentiment/Readme.md

 ![alt text](image.png)

+The data is split 80:20 for training and evaluation.

 Simple neural network models include single-layer networks, convolutional networks, LSTMs, convolutional networks combined with LSTMs, BLSTMs, and transformers.
+The models were trained with the same parameters.
+The models use loss and accuracy functions for evaluation.